friendly-bits/POSIX-arrays/README.md

 POSIX-compliant shell functions emulating some aspects of arrays

 ## Usage
+1) Source the script emulate-arrays.sh in your script like so: `. [path]/emulate-arrays.sh`
+2) Call any function from the sourced script in your script.

+Note that the last line in emulate-arrays.sh sets the delimiter variable.
+That variable needs to be set for the functions to work.
+If you want to use the functions without sourcing the script, you'll need to set that variable in your own script.

 **Indexed arrays**:

 `declare_i_arr <array_name> [value] [value] ... [value]` - resets the array and assigns values to sequential indexes, starting from 1